Admer456/bodot-poc/README.md

 ## Current state

-~~Right now, all assets are part of the Godot Project and gotta be imported as such.
-In the upcoming days/weeks, I'll start messing with external game DLLs and actually try to see if this works at all as an exported project.~~
+It's done!

-The project, when exported, can load external assets just fine.
-Still haven't tested external game DLLs.
+* We got a tiny bit of an **entity system** that uses Godot nodes behind the scenes.

-So far?
-We got a tiny bit of an entity system that uses Godot nodes behind the scenes, and a custom TrenchBroom map loader which, most likely, will end up in a custom map compiler.
+* Also got a custom TrenchBroom **map loader** which, most likely, will end up in a custom map compiler.
 Loading brushes as-is is not optimal for larger levels, these would benefit from a custom occlusion culling solution, e.g. an octree-based PVS.

-Supported entities are `light`, `func_detail`, `func_breakable` (does nothing) and `func_rotating` (rotates yaw at a hardcoded speed).
+* Supported **entities** are `light`, `func_detail`, `func_breakable` (does nothing), `prop_test` and `func_rotating` (rotates yaw at a hardcoded speed).

-The proof of concept is mostly done.
-Remaining things to do include:
+* **Animated models** can be generated from code, which will be leveraged in the prototype when asset loader plugins are a thing.
+Right now, static GLTFs are loaded as-is.

-- improving the player movement code a bit (add surfing and crouching)
+* **External DLLs** are supported.
+This one was the trickiest to do because of problems with having GodotSharp as a dependency in external DLLs.
+Using a custom `AssemblyLoadContext` to resolve dependencies for external DLLs helped.

-- testing external game DLLs
+* Everything **works** outside the Godot Editor as an exported projects, which is the most important part.

-- loading an animated model
+The only remaining questions are about audio, UI and interacting with Godot's `RenderingServer` to maybe directly draw surfaces from a custom UI system (e.g. somebody may want a lightweight HTML/CSS solution).

-After that, I'll start working on a more serious prototype, with more proper code and a design doc as a guideline.
+Soon I'll start working on a more serious prototype, with more proper code and a design doc as a guideline.

-Godot features a `MainLoop` class which can be used to do this *without* a "main node", but it currently doesn't work in C#, at least til it's implemented as a GDExtension extension.
+Sidenote: Godot features a `MainLoop` class which can be used to do this *without* a "main node", but it currently doesn't work in C#, at least til it's implemented as a GDExtension extension.

 ## ...Bodot?